temporalio/cli/docs/workflow/trace.md

 id: trace
 title: temporal workflow trace
 sidebar_label: trace
-description: Temporal CLI operation for ....
+description: ### trace
 tags:
 	- cli
 ---

 ### trace

-Trace progress of a [Workflow Execution](https://docs.temporal.io/workflows/#workflow-execution) and its [children](https://docs.temporal.io/workflows/#child-workflow).
+Trace progress of a Workflow Execution and its children.

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.